MargeauxGebert/MargeauxGebert/manual-of-me.md

 - motivated
 - sometimes moody exspecially if not well rested
 - having the black belt in procrastinating but choose to use it wisely
+- movie/series quotes subscription for free and no possibility to cancel
 - funny (if somebody don't think so, they're not well educated)

 ---